sitton76/Starship/docs/BUILDING.md

 _Note: Be sure to either clone with the ``--recursive`` flag or do ``git submodule update --init`` after cloning to pull in the libultraship submodule!_

-2. After setup and initial build, use the built-in O2R extraction to make your sf64.otr file.
+2. After setup and initial build, use the built-in OTR extraction to make your sf64.otr file.

 _Note: Instructions assume using powershell_
 ```powershell